ddarshan0898/Health-Analytics/SQL Pharma Analysis Project/README.md

 Overview

-This project represents my work as an intern at Psyliq, where I had the opportunity to analyze a dataset related to the pharmaceutical industry.
+This project represents my work as an intern at NextGen Invent Corporation, where I had the opportunity to analyze a dataset related to the pharmaceutical industry.
 Using SQL, I conducted a comprehensive analysis and successfully completed the project.

 Project Details

-Internship: Psyliq
+Internship: NextGen Invent Corporation

 Project Type: Data Analysis